WalletConnect/walletconnect-docs/docs/advanced/glossary.md

 ### Session namespaces
 The dapp validates if the received proposal namespaces comply with the session namespaces.
 If they comply, a session is established successfully and pairing is completed.
 If not, the session is not established and all the cached data related to the namespaces are deleted.
 The session namespace can also choose to provide access to more chains, methods or events that were not a part of the proposal namespaces.

-**Example :** The following is an example for a sessoion namespace which complies with the requested proposal namespace example,
+**Example :** The following is an example for a session namespace which complies with the requested proposal namespace example,

 ```js
 {